-This will open the Dashboard List, which will display any dashboards already created for the open object.
+This will open the Dashboard List.
+The Dashboard List will display any dashboards already created for the open object.
 All objects will have a default dashboard already created called the Overview Dashboard.
-The Overview Dashboard can not be edited or deleted, but can be removed from the Dashboard List if needed.
-Additional dashboards will display as tabs at the top of the screen, allowing users to switch between dashboard views for the open object.
+You cannot edit or delete the Overview Dashboard, but you can remove it from the Dashboard List.
+Additional dashboards will display as tabs at the top of the screen.
+This allows users to switch between dashboard views for the open object.

 Using this Overview Dashboard, we can see the typical dashboard display.
 Oracle Primavera Cloud dashboards are created through the organization of different tiles.
-These tiles are used to display different information about the open object.
-For the workspace, for example, the dashboard provides information about other data types within the workspace, such as how many projects, portfolios, and child workspaces there are.
+These tiles are used to display information about the open object.
+For the workspace, the dashboard provides information about other data types within the workspace.
+For example, how many projects, portfolios, and workspaces there are.